What is Keto?

 I have followed the low-carb and the Atkins diets.
 In my experience, the primary difference is how to divide your macros between protein and fat.
 When I was following a strictly low-carb diet or Atkins, I focused on eating more protein.
 In fact, I often described it to people as a protein & veggies diet.
 On keto, I have moderate protein and high healthy fat since too much protein can cause your body to burn protein for fuel.

 I got started on keto by first exploring all of the keto snack foods.
 For me, if I could find some snacks that I liked then I could possibly eat following keto for other meals.
 When I was ready, I made a game plan that included finding recipes, getting ketone testing tools and stocking up on supplements.
-Since there are a lot of supplements, I'd recommend that you start with electrolytes.
-This will help you reduce the negative side effects of keto flu!
+Since there are a lot of supplements, I started with electrolytes.
+These helped reduce the negative side effects of keto flu!
 Keto Flu is a period of less than a week in which you are basically in withdrawal from sugar and carbs!
-For me, some of the side effects included getting a headache, being irraritable, and being tired.
+For me, some of the side effects included getting a headache, being irritable, and being tired.

 - Perfect Keto: What is the Ketogenic Diet